 Progressive Web Apps

 Progressive Web Apps (PWAs) are the future for mobile-based eCommerce allowing retailers to create rich, complex buying experiences without impacting performance or reliability.
 PWAs are built in a different way to traditional web pages meaning different demands are placed on back-end systems and data.
-While these changes are possible on a M1 site, they could be the straw which breaks the camel’s back for some solutions.
+While these changes are possible on a Magento 1 site, they could be the straw that breaks the camel’s back for some solutions.